The Crew

 Carolyn Wilson-Scott

 Carolyn is a Midwesterner by way of the West Coast and Hiroshima, Japan.
-A former high school creative writing teacher and two-time Stanford graduate, she now lives in Denver with her family.
-Her work has been recognized by Stanford University's Bocock/Guerard Fiction Prize, published as one of ORP's own Emerging Voices in Fiction, and is forthcoming in Valparaiso Fiction Review, Main Street Rag, and Aquila Review.
+A former high school creative writing teacher, she now lives in Michigan with her family.
+Her work has been recognized by Stanford University's Bocock/Guerard Fiction Prize; published by ORP, Aquila Review, Valparaiso Fiction Review, and Foreword Books; and is also forthcoming in Main Street Rag.